TylerVanSickle/First-Docker/README.md

 Additional Information:
 - To remove the stack, run `docker stack rm myapp`.
-- If you make changes to your application, you can redeploy the stack by running `docker stack deploy -c docker-compose.yml myapp` again.
+- If you make changes to your application, you can redeploy the stack by running `docker stack deploy -c docker-compose.yml myapp-stack` again.

 Enjoy using your app with Docker Stack!